apjanke/dotfiles/README.md

 * *manual-settings* – Exported and imported settings files from various programs
 * [*iTerm2*](iTerm2/README.md) – Shared data directory for iTerm2's "load settings from folder" preference at

 ## Overall Installation / Usage

+To set up the dotfiles:

+* Clone this repo locally, to its permanent location
+* cd to it and run the `install-dotfiles` command

+That will symlink your various `~/.*` files to their definitions in the repo.

-To set up a new computer from scratch:
+To set up a new Mac from scratch:

 * Clone this repo locally, to its permanent location
 * Install Xcode and/or the Xcode CLT